 3. Listing Application To Stock Exchanges

-When a draft prospect is submitted to the SEBI meanwhile company can apply toc Stock Exchanges to list their Socks.
+When a draft prospect is submitted to the SEBI meanwhile the company can apply to Stock Exchanges to list their Socks.

 There are also eligibility criteria for Listing Company on NSE.

-For List your Company on NSE the minimum paid up capital of the company must be 10 crore and the capitalisation of the Applicant’s equity shall not be less than 25 crore.
+For List, your Company on NSE the minimum paid-up capital of the company must be 10 crores and the capitalisation of the Applicant’s equity shall not be less than 25 crores.